NicholasLYang/uptointerpretation/content/posts/all-in-the-game.md

 I don't mean to say that someone who does these things is not talented, smart, hardworking, etc. They very well could be. *Could* is the relevant word here.
-If you know how to play the game, your actual abilities are almost irrelevant[^2] here.
-You could be a programming genius and a total mediocre coder and get pretty much the same outcome.
+If you know how to play the game, your actual abilities are almost irrelevant[^3] here.
+You could be a programming genius or a total mediocre coder and get pretty much the same outcome.

-[^2]: Playing the game plus some leetcode skills is probably enough
+[^3]: Playing the game plus some leetcode skills is probably enough
     for a really good career in software development.

 If you want a perfect example of students playing the game, go to a